LandRegistry/local-land-charges-stub/README.md

 }
 ```

+The service will also validate the supplied charge categories, sub-categories, and instruments.
+This validation will be applied against a dictionary object found in /local_land_charges_api_stub/validation/categories.py

 ## Vary and cancel Local Land Charge
 For Vary, use any valid JSON/Payload as for 'Add Local Land Charge' example above.